mayahq/mayalabs-sdk-python/README.md

 # Deployed!

 function.call({ "term" : "Dr. Homi Bhabha"})
-# finds and outputs a summary of the first matching wiki page
+# finds and outputs title and summary from wikipedia results
 ```

 PAC-1 takes in steps written in English, writes & assembles a discrete program graph, and deploys ready-to-use software on our compute infrastructure, that you can call within your code.
 You can set up missing dependencies / visualize the flow of logic by following the link to flow-based editor it provides after deployment.